With its famously alternative vibe, London’s Camden Town buzzes with colourful charm with its canalside markets and live music scene.

 Accommodation in Camden

 There is plenty of accommodation in and around Camden.
-The Smart Camden Inn is good budget options, while the Melia White House, the Pullman London St Pancras and the St Pancras Renaissance Hotel are also nearby.
+The Smart Camden Inn is a good budget option, while the Melia White House, the Pullman London St Pancras and the St Pancras Renaissance Hotel London are also nearby.

 Travel to Camden